10 Tips For Hosting The Ultimate Big Game Viewing Party, Virtually Or Within Your Bubble

 What Is A Viewing Party?

-A viewing party is a private event at a home or community space where people meet up to watch a specific event, like an awards show, TV or movie debut or, more commonly, an important football game or other sporting event.
+A viewing party is a private event at a home, community space or online where people watch a specific event together – either in person or virtually.
+This is typically done for an awards show, TV or movie debut or, most commonly, an important football game or other sporting event.

 How Do You Throw A Viewing Party?